-The cost-of-living crisis is already causing hardship and will continue to be challenging for victim-survivors of economic abuse.
+The cost-of-living crisis is causing hardship and will continue to be challenging for victim-survivors of economic abuse.
 You may be concerned in particular about your energy bills and the cost of groceries.

 On this page, you’ll find details of support that may be available and important considerations if you are experiencing economic abuse.